Overview of Major Steels

 |You notice that I was avoiding the big why question so far: 1.
 Why does this structure work so well?
 2. Why does strain induce martensite formation?|

-question is: Look up dual phase steel and why they work so well.
-The same basic
+is: Look up dual phase steel and why they work so well.
+The same basic principles you find

 The answer to the second question is simple: I don't know.
 Martensite formation is a tricky business in just "plain carbon" steel, and under what kind of conditions it might occur in complex structures is not something explained in a few lines.